devGod1994/brickellpaymentgateway-plugin/README.txt

 = 4.3 =
 * Tweak: Refactor filter: woocommerce_order_status_completed.
 Now using the passed post_id.
 * Feature: Add setting, checkout_button_text - button text shown when choosing payment.
-* Feature: Add property WC_PensoPay::$order_button_text.
+* Feature: Add property WC_BrickellPay::$order_button_text.
-* Feature: Add WC_PensoPay_Install to handle DB updates for this and future versions.
+* Feature: Add WC_BrickellPay_Install to handle DB updates for this and future versions.
-* Feature: Add setting, pensopay_autocapture_virtual - Makes it possible for you to set a different autocapture configuration for virtual products.
-If the order contains both a virtual and a non-virtual product, it will default to the configuration set in "pensopay_autocapture".
+* Feature: Add setting, BrickellPay_autocapture_virtual - Makes it possible for you to set a different autocapture configuration for virtual products.
+If the order contains both a virtual and a non-virtual product, it will default to the configuration set in "BrickellPay_autocapture".
-* Add filter: woocommerce_pensopay_transaction_link_params.
+* Add filter: woocommerce_BrickellPay_transaction_link_params.
 * Fix: Paii specific settings (category, reference_title, product_id).
-* Remove: WC_PensoPay_Helper::prefix_order_number().
+* Remove: WC_BrickellPay_Helper::prefix_order_number().
 * Feature: Support "WooCommerce Sequential Order Numbers" order number prefix/suffix.
-* Remove: WC_PensoPay::find_order_by_order_number() - rely on the post ID now stored on the transaction.
+* Remove: WC_BrickellPay::find_order_by_order_number() - rely on the post ID now stored on the transaction.
 * Fix: Remove currency from recurring requests
 * Feature: Add support for text_on_statement for Clearhaus customers.
 * Feature: Add customer_email to payment/subscription links.
 (Used for PayPal transactions).